 Medication & Prescriptions

-It is the patient's responsibility to check periodically the stock of their medication and ensure that they do not exhaust their supply and then request a repeat prescription at the 'last minute'.
-In addition, please ensure that you attend your medication reviews regularly especially if you are taking multiple repeat medications.
-Patients with chronic illnesses such as diabetes, hypertension, heart disease and asthma will need to be seen regularly for monitoring of their condition.
+Please ensure that you attend your medication reviews regularly especially if you are taking multiple repeat medications.
+Patients with long term conditions such as diabetes, hypertension, heart disease and asthma will need to be seen regularly for monitoring of their condition.

 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.